ParisaKalaki/shopping-lists/README.md

 This application allows users to create and manage shopping lists.
 You can add items to lists and efficiently organize your shopping tasks.

-## Deployment

-The application is deployed online and can be accessed at [Shopping List Management](https://my-unique-artos-wsd-deployment-i.onrender.com).

 ## Local Setup

 ### Prerequisites